-Located in the far northeast of Singapore, Sungei Buloh Wetland Reserve is haven for wildlife.
+Located in the far northwest of Singapore, Sungei Buloh Wetland Reserve is haven for wildlife.
 With tidal ponds and mangrove forests, it supports an ecosystem of birds, reptiles and mammals.
 At the same time, it provides visitors a chance to encounter and admire these animals in their natural habitat.

 Some of the animals visitors come to see at Sungei Buloh’s Tidal Ponds include herons, kingfishers, monitor lizards and water snakes.